News & Stories

 You might call Noah Koch ’25 a quadruple threat talent: researcher, published scholar, writing consultant and athlete.
-The dual-degree engineering and applied physics major deftly integrated his interests to land a spot in Georgia Tech’s biomedical engineering graduate program.
+The dual-degree engineering and applied physics major landed a spot in Georgia Tech’s biomedical engineering graduate program.
 Noah is eyeing a career in prosthetics development.

 He was part of a team whose research racked up an impressive list of mentions in outlets like Forbes, BBC Science Focus and MSN.
 Under the guidance of Assistant Professor of Physics Zachary Lindsey, they published “The Effects of Thumb Position on Backhand Disc Golf Throws of a Mid-Range Disc” in AIP Advances.